xternet/ethereum-org-website/README.md

 ### 4. Make awesome changes!

-1. Create new branch for your changes
+1. Create a new branch for your changes

 ```sh
 $ git checkout -b new_branch_name